-ensure pupils can access

-the best possible teaching.

-Data outcomes are

-showing PP attainment is

-above national in PSC, KS1

-and EXS in KS2:

-100% PP pass for year

-group PSC.

-100% GDs attainment for

-KS1

-TA KS2 attainment of PP out

-of PP.

-Reading

-71% EXS 14% GDS

-Writing

-57% EXS 0% GDS

-Maths

-71% EXS 0% GDS

-3. Access to Reintroduce sporting activity Our pupils have had the

-wider opportuni- opportunities linked to Cluster opportunity to attend 36

-ties - Curriculum and Trust groups.Links made with H4C and RSC events covering a variety

-Development. provision. of different sports across all

-Termly educational visits.Residential opportunities. key stages.

-Residential took place for

-upper KS2 pupils.
-(100% at-

-tendance).

-96% of pupil premium pu-

-pils KS1 and KS2 attended

-an after school extra-curric-

-ular club in 2021/2022.

-100% of pupil premium at-

-tended a termly educa-

-tional experience.

-75% of pp children attended

-a sporting event last year.

-4. Established links Increase in parental commu- Parents have access to

-between the nication.PSA available and teachers to practical strategies to

-home learning PSA available and reachers to support home learning. support learning at home.

-environment at Intensive support strategies to

-all ages and be available.
+3. Access to wider opportunities - Curriculum Development.
+Reintroduce sporting activity opportunities linked to Cluster and Trust groups.
+Links made with H4C and RSC provision.
+Termly educational visits.
+Residential opportunities.
+Increase in parental commu- ensure pupils can access the best possible teaching.
+Data outcomes are showing PP attainment is above national in PSC, KS1 and EXS in KS2: 100% PP pass for year group PSC.
+100% GDs attainment for KS1 TA KS2 attainment of PP out of PP. Reading 71% EXS 14% GDS Writing 57% EXS 0% GDS Maths 71% EXS 0% GDS Our pupils have had the opportunity to attend 36 events covering a variety of different sports across all key stages.
+Residential took place for upper KS2 pupils.
+(100% attendance).
+96% of pupil premium pupils KS1 and KS2 attended an after school extra-curricular club in 2021/2022.
+100% of pupil premium attended a termly educational experience.
+75% of pp children attended a sporting event last year.
+4. Established links between the home learning environment at all ages and Increase in parental communication.
+PSA available and teachers to support home learning.
+Intensive support strategies to be available.
+Parents have access to practical strategies to support learning at home.